nllz/IRTF-HRPC/draft-research.md

 #### Map cases of protocols that adversely impact human rights or are enablers thereof
 Given the information above, the following list of cases of protocols that adversely impact or enable human rights was formed.

 ### IPv4

-The Internet Protocol version 4 (IPv4), also known as ‘layer 3’ of the Internet, and specified as a common encapsulation and protocol header, is defined in {{RFC0791}}.
+The Internet Protocol version 4 (IPv4), also known as 'layer 3' of the Internet, and specified as a common encapsulation and protocol header, is defined in {{RFC0791}}.
 The evolution of Internet communications led to continued development in this area, encapsulated in the development of version 6 (IPv6) of the protocol in {{RFC2460}}.
 In spite of this updated protocol, we find that 25 years after the specification of version 6 of the protocol, the older v4 standard continues to account for a sizeable majority of Internet traffic, and most (if not all) of the issues discussed here are valid for IPv4 as well as IPv6.

 The Internet was designed as a platform for free and open communication, most notably encoded in the end-to-end principle, and that philosophy is also present in the technical implementation of the Internet Protocol. {{RFC3724}} While the protocol was designed to exist in an environment where intelligence is at the end hosts, it has proven to provide sufficient information that a more intelligent network core can make policy decisions and enforce policy shaping and restricting the communications of end hosts.
 These capabilities for network control and limitations of the freedom of expression by end hosts can be traced back to the IPv4 design, helping us understand which technical protocol decisions have led to harm of these human rights.

 Two major shifts have occurred to harm freedom of expression through misuse of the Internet Protocol.
-The first is the network’s exploitation of the public visibility of the host pairs for all communications, and the corresponding ability to discriminate and block traffic as a result of that metadata.
+The first is the network's exploitation of the public visibility of the host pairs for all communications, and the corresponding ability to discriminate and block traffic as a result of that metadata.
 The second is the selective development of IP options.
 Protocol extensions including Mobility and Multicasting have proposed alternate communication modes and suggest that different forms of assembly could be supported by a robust IP layer.
 Instead, the protocol limited the deployability of such extensions by not providing a mechanism for appropriate fallback behavior when unrecognized extensions are encountered.

 #### Network visibility of Source and Destination